cloudflare/cloudflare-docs/content/ssl/client-certificates/byo-ca-api-shield.md

 ---
 pcx_content_type: how-to
-title: Custom CA for API Shield mTLS
+title: Bring your own CA for API Shield mTLS
 weight: 6
 ---

-# Custom CA for API Shield mTLS
+# Bring your own CA for API Shield mTLS

 This page explains how you can manage mTLS with [API Shield](/api-shield/) using client certificates that have not been issued by Cloudflare CA.